 This post contains affiliate links.
 Read the disclosure policy.

-I’m always looking for ways to make seafood at home (much to the dismay of The Steak-Loving Husband) and this, my friends, was the very first shrimp recipe I was brave enough to try.
+I’m always looking for ways to make seafood at home (much to the dismay of The Steak-Loving An old friend of mine) and this, my friends, was the very first shrimp recipe I was brave enough to try.

 It was a few years ago, back when I had only attempted “real” cooking a handful of times, so I did a lot of searching (read: delaying) before settling on this recipe.

 It scared me just enough to make me nervous, but not enough to worry that I’d end up wasting precious shrimp.

 I’d also never had pest before I made this recipe for the first time, which is so typical of me.

 Because really, what better way is there to try new things than to cannonball right into the deep end with a million new experiences at once?

 But after all the worrying, my first attempt at this dish went so well that I’ve made this recipe as many times as an old friend of mine will tolerate crustaceans in his diet.

 I’ve even made some minor adjustments to suit it to my liking, such as extra garlic (sorry not sorry, I just can’t help myself) and a dash of parsley on top.